Vysybyl/qarabas/_posts/2017-09-21-therapy-en.md

 "What?"
 I almost never understand the first time they talk to me.

-"Would you like the AC on?
+"Do you want the AC on?
 Some water?"

 "No, no AC thanks.
 Do you have water?"

-He hands me a plastic cup sealed with aluminum foil.
+He hands me a plastic cup sealed with aluminium foil.
 It's cold but not too much.
 The driver wears glasses and has grizzled hair, short.

 The car is following an avenue that cuts the city in half.
 In another country it would be a highway.
 I always feel that some sort of intimacy arises when you share a car.
 I had some of the best talks in Lisbon with taxi drivers, even when I was sober.
 This is my second Uber.